 Foreign Direct Investment, Spillovers and Absorptive Capacity: Evidence from Quantile Regressions

-This paper focuses on the role of absorptive capacity in determining whether or not domestic firms benefit from productivity spillovers from FDI using establishment level data for the UK.
-We allow for different effects of FDI on establishments located at different quantiles of the productivity distribution by using conditional quantile regression.
-Overall, while there is some heterogeneity in results across sectors and quantiles, our findings clearly suggest that absorptive capacity matters for productivity spillover benefits.
-We find evidence for a u-shaped relationship between productivity growth and FDI interacted with absorptive capacity.
-We also analyse in some detail the impact of changes in absorptive capacity on establishments' ability to benefit from spillovers.
+This paper focuses on the role of absorptive capacity in determining whether or not domestic establishments benefit from productivity spillovers from FDI.
+We analyse this issue using establishment level data for the electronics and engineering sectors in the UK.
+We distinguish the effect of FDI in the same sector and region from FDI in the same sector but outside the region.
+We also allow for different effects of FDI on establishments located at different quantiles of the productivity distribution by using conditional quantile regression.
+Overall, while there is substantial heterogeneity in results across sectors and quantiles, our findings clearly suggest that both absorptive capacity and distance matter for productivity spillover benefits.
+We find evidence for a u-shaped relationship between absorptive capacity and productivity spillovers from FDI in the region, while there is an inverted u-shaped relationship for spillovers from FDI outside the region.

 Suggested Citation: Suggested Citation